-- The domiciliary eye examination is available for patients who are unable to attend a practice unaccompanied due to physical or mental disability.
+- The domiciliary eye examination is available for patients who are unable to attend a practice due to physical or mental disability.

 - You must provide the service only at the request of the patient, a relative or primary carer.

 - You should use your professional judgement when deciding whether to offer a domiciliary eye examination.

 - You should be flexible when examining the patient and adapt your techniques as required.

 - There are additional factors to take into account if you carry out eye examinations in residential homes.